What is interest? Definition, how it works and examples

 How interest works when borrowing

 Whenever you borrow money, you are required to pay that base amount (the principal) back to your lender.
 In addition, you will be required to pay your lender the interest, which is typically an annual percentage of the principal, set for the loan.
 These loans come in many forms.
-You may encounter them in the form of credit cards, car loans, mortgages, personal loans and more.
+You may encounter them in such forms as credit cards, student loans, car loans, mortgages and personal loans.
 Understanding how the interest terms and repayment requirements work is important.

 For example, let’s say you borrow $10,000 from your bank in a straightforward loan with a 10 percent interest rate per annum (meaning per year), and the loan is payable in five years.
 Interest on a typical bank loan is added to monthly payments and is usually compounded monthly.
 In this example, you’d pay about $2,748.23 in interest over the life of the loan.